valueflows/vf-graphql/README.md

 - Test runner for the schemas. **It is recommended when authoring schemas to save often and watch the test output, as no line number information is available when debugging.**
 - A GraphiQL query UI at `http://localhost:3000/graphql` which you can use to test queries against a mock GraphQL API derived from the schema.
+- A [GraphQL Voyager](https://apis.guru/graphql-voyager/) UI at `http://localhost:3000/viewer` which shows an interactive visual representation useful for exploring the schema.

 ## Contributing